 In patients with articular cartilage defects of any kind, it is important to consider and address concomitant pathology when indicated.
 While the majority of published research for these indications addresses lesions of the femoral condyle, it is likely that similar principles apply in the treatment of tibial plateau lesions, and the following pathologies are concomitantly addressed in the senior author's practice.
-In tibial lesions with a bipolar component, a corresponding femoral condyle cartilage defect should address bipolar pathology.
+In tibial lesions with a bipolar component, a corresponding femoral condyle cartilage defect, the bipolar pathology should be addressed.
 Additionally, patients with ligamentous instability and meniscal pathology should undergo concomitant ligament reconstruction or meniscal allograft transplantation (MAT) to improve the chance of a successful outcome.